 LF: Boards may use the TWC-provided CCS Provider Data by Board spreadsheet to help in their review.
 Child Care & Early Learning staff members are also available to provide technical assistance related to a Board’s data cleanup.

-NLF: In order to ensure accurate and timely data entry in TWIST, Boards must ensure that a quality assurance process is in place to review provider agreements and addendums.

 Ongoing Provider Data Entry Requirements

-TWIST
+TWIST (or TX3C, once implemented)

-NLF: To ensure proper payment processing of direct care reimbursements Boards must, at a minimum, ensure that the following data is entered within three business days of receipt and is in alignment with the Board’s payment schedule:
+NLF: To ensure proper payment processing of direct care reimbursements, Boards must, at a minimum, ensure that the following data is entered within three business days of receipt and is in alignment with the Board’s payment schedule:

 New license/operation number issued by CCR